MarlinFirmware/Configurations/config/examples/delta/Velleman/K8800-Bilinear/README.md

 # Marlin 2.1+ Firmware configuration for the Velleman Vertex Delta K8800

-**PLEASE READ THE WARNINGS SECTION CAREFULLY, ESPECIALLY IF YOU INTEND TO USE THE UBL VERSION.**
+**PLEASE READ THE WARNINGS SECTION CAREFULLY, ESPECIALLY IF YOU INTEND TO USE THE UBL VARIANT.**

 ## Introduction